atyho/renewable-power-VaR/README.md

 Description: Program for cleaning source data from GHCNd, as well as identifying heat and cold waves. \
 Execution: run *ghcnd_processing.R*

+**NEW:** Data are also collected and made available by Statistics Canada at [High-Frequency Electricity Data: Visualization Tool (Beta)](https://energy-information.canada.ca/en/resources/high-frequency-electricity-data)

 ### Analytical Programs

 #### Folder: [VaR_estimation](/VaR_estimation)